-Once again, The Lawyer’s Hot 100, in association with AlixPartners and LexisNexis, gathers together the standout lawyers in the UK over the past year – the most daring, innovative and creative lawyers from in-house, private practice and the Bar.
+Once again, The Lawyer’s Hot 100, in association with AlixPartners and LexisNexis, gathers together the standout lawyers in the UK over the past year.

 Best in Class celebrates the lawyers breaking ground in the profession.
 These stars from in-house, private practice and the Bar are featured in The Lawyer’s Hot 100 and Top 20 Cases every year.